pylint-dev/pylint/doc/user_guide/run.rst

 Pylint is meant to be called from the command line.
 The usage is ::

-   pylint [options] module_or_package
+   pylint [options] modules_or_packages

-You should give Pylint the name of a python package or module.
-Pylint ``will not import`` this package or module, though uses Python internals to locate them and as such is subject to the same rules and configuration.
+You should give Pylint the name of a python package or module, or some number of packages or modules.
+Pylint
+``will not import`` this package or module, though uses Python internals to locate them and as such is subject to the same rules and configuration.
 You should pay attention to your ``PYTHONPATH``, since it is a common error